First vs Final Round Consulting Interview: What Changes

 - CaseInterview.com — success rates by round: caseinterview.com/case-interview-success-rates-by-round

-- McKinsey careers — interview preparation: mckinsey.com/careers/interviewing
+- McKinsey careers — interview preparation: mckinsey.com/careers/interviewing/getting-ready-for-your-interviews

 Frequently asked questions